dtjv/memowise/docs/decks/gitcommandline.md

 ## Card
 ### Question
-Show all commits, starting with the newest
+How do you show all commits, starting with the newest
 ### Answer
 `git log`
 ### Explanation
-Show commit logs
+Shows commit logs

 ---

 ## Card
 ### Question
-Add all current changes to the next commit
+How do you add all current changes to the next commit
 ### Answer
 `git add .`
 ### Explanation
-Add file contents to the index
+Stages all changed files for commit

 ---

 ## Card
 ### Question
-List all currently configured remotes
+How do you list all currently configured remotes?
 ### Answer
 `git remote -v`
 ### Explanation
 Shows a list of existing remotes.
-Be a little more verbose and show remote url after name.
-NOTE: This must be placed between remote and subcommand.
+Be a little more verbose and show remote url after name. **NOTE**: This must be placed between remote and subcommand.

 ---